yao-creative/yiyaotan-site/content/blog/ee/2025startup.md

 ### Physical View of Startup
 <img src="/images/physics-of-startup-diagram.png" alt="Physical View of Startup">

-AI transition is confusing if you look at it from the zeroth order view, no one knows "what" is the future of AI what to develop/ invest.
+AI transition is confusing if one looks at it from the zeroth order view, no one knows "what" is the future of AI what to develop/ invest.

 But first order is more obvious we know we should learn AI related skills because they're frontier.

 Second order has never changed, it's why the Stoics have lasted 2000+ years.
 Positive sum of technology over the long run is consistent.
 Dale Carnegie's "How to Win Friends and Influence People" is still on the shelves.
 The value in AI is not in doing but perhaps it's ability to learn and replicate, the value of AI talent is perhaps on teaching it how to meta learn better and better towards specified values.

-# Caveats

-## Speed

-Speed as in time to market matters when the end outcome is objectively clear, you know when you have a successful product when it does exactly XYZ.
-Industries: Automation, B2B entreprise/ management CRUD/ flows.
-And speed often requires an ordinal direction.

-Talent matters more when your market edge is algorithmic, design, infrastructure, technological, or consumer taste ~ however, these are hard edges to win and requires consistency of innovation and taste, only provided by the people you hire.
-Lovable was by far not the first website/ full stack code free platform, neither was cursor code editor, Tiktok and Instagram not the first consumer tech products.
-TSMC not the first semi-conductor foundry, BYD the first electric vechicle.

 # Conclusion